Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: From B ezout to Pr ufer

 \section{From B\'ezout to Pr\"ufer}

 We extend here our analysis to Pr\"ufer domains $R$ and we partly generalize to their setting the main theorem of the last section.
 We need a larger family of \lq \lq prime radical" relations in addition to $\DPR$.
-In more detail, for every positive integer $n$ we introduce a $(2n+2)$-ary relation $\DPR_n$ in $R$ by putting, for $a, c, b_i, d_i \in R$ ($1 \leq i \leq n$),
+For every positive integer $n$ we introduce a $(2n+2)$-ary relation